 Metal is currently working with Thames Festival Trust and Nene Park Trust to bring the national project ‘Rivers of the World’ to Peterborough.
-Below are details of the Rivers of the World programme for secondary schools, links to our public competition, the Story of Water, the Primary Schools programme and a series of resources you might find of interest.
+Below are details of the Rivers of the World programme for secondary schools, the 2020 exhibitions, the Story of Water (Primary Schools Programme) and a series of resources you might find of interest.